nguyenhuy0905/tinydb/README.md

 > [!NOTE]
 > A container may be provided in the future to help with all these very new
 > versions.
+> Also, there isn't a setup for packaging this project yet, so it's not possible
+> to run, say, `cmake --build build --target install`.

 - A C++ compiler that supports most of C++23.
 The newest versions of all major compilers would suffice.